AunSiro/optibot/chords/README.md

 - **opti.py:** Here there are functions and classes designed to create, contain and interface easily with a casadi opti problem.

+- **piecewise.py:** Here, a collection of functions that describe different piecewise polynomial schemes, expressed explicitly and implicitly can be found.
+Related interpolation and auxiliar functions are also defined here.

 - **pseudospectral.py:** Contains functions needed to operate with pseudospectral collocations schemes.
 In order to keep the best accuracy in interpolations, barycentric formulas are constructed.

 - **robots.py:** Functions designed to operate and interface with Robotic Toolbox models can be found here.

-- **schemes.py:** Here, a collection of functions that describe different numerical schemes, expressed explicitly and implicitly can be found.
-Related interpolation and auxiliar functions are also defined here.

 - **symbolic.py:** Contains functions and classes that operate with SymPy symbolic objects.
 There are handy auxiliary functions, functions that convert expressions